Hilton Honors review: The best hotel rewards program for casual and prolific travelers

 Once you earn an elite status level, it will be valid for the rest of the calendar year you’ve earned it and all of the following year.
 So if you earn status in 2019, it will be valid of the rest of 2019 and all of 2020.

 Again, you don’t need to earn status the hard way.
 All of the Amex Hilton cards come with some level of elite status.
 For example, you can earn automatic Gold status with the Hilton Honors American Express Surpass® Card or automatic Diamond (top-tier) status with the Hilton Honors American Express Aspire Card.
-The information for the Hilton Aspire card has been collected independently by Million Mile Secrets.
+The information for the Hilton Aspire card and Hilton Surpass card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Here’s our guide to Hilton elite status.